 1. Don’t Eat Too Much Too Soon

-Research suggests, like you see from the Dr. Wansink clip on the Today Show, we can consume as many as 1200+ calories before we even sit down to eat our Thanksgiving meal.
+Research suggests, we can consume as many as 1200+ calories before we even sit down to eat our Thanksgiving meal.
 To avoid this, be mindful of how much you eat before you sit down to the meal – that includes appetizers, taste-testing, and drinking.
 Have a bowl of raw carrots in the kitchen and save all your taste-testing for when you sit down to enjoy a beautiful meal, and if you’re enjoying wine try to stick to one glass before the dinner actually starts.